jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 *Can’t Call Upward in the Ancestry*

-An object should act independent of its surroudings.
+An object should act independent of its surroundings.
 Unless it *chooses* to be dependent on its surroundings.

 < You can make a call to the outside if the type allows you to set a diamonds reference line.
 Then the container must decide whereto the call leads >